Dharaneeswaran04/CODTECH-TASK1/README.md

 Create a new Pull Request.
 Please make sure your code follows the project's coding standards and includes appropriate tests.

-License
+License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+Contact:
-If you have any questions or suggestions, feel free to contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to contact me at shinzosasegayo@gmail.com